Stalruth/SableyeBot4/README.md

 1. Clone this repository.
 2. Rename `example.env` to `.env` and fill out the fields needed.
 3. Run `npm i` to install dependencies.
-4. Enter the `functions` directory and run `npm i` to install its dependencies.
+4. Enter the `server` directory and run `npm i` to install its dependencies.
 5. Run `npm run update-commands` to update command definitions with Discord.
 6. Run `npm run debug` to run the application proper.
     - You should use `ngrok` or simlar to get this working in a test